 step 2.
 Shift the left loops:

-Now the remaining loops on the left hand are shifted upward one finger-position, to fill the empty thumb position, and free Ld of its loop, so it can be the next operator.
+After the loop transfer, the remaining loops on the left hand are shifted upward one finger-position.
+This will fill the empty thumb position, and free Ld of its loop, so it can be the next operator.
 [Hands shift their own loops—try not to use the other hand to help.]

 First shift the L index loop to L thumb (La shifts to Lth).

-This is a new and very different loop shifting move: Move the tip of the thumb and index toward each other, and stick the thumb into the a-loop from the opposite direction that the finger is inserted.
+Move the thumb and index toward each other, and stick the thumb into the a-loop from the opposite direction that the finger is inserted.
 Then lift the loop off the finger and onto the thumb.

 (If the thumb goes into the index loop in the same direction as the index finger is inserted, the loop’s upper shank will end up on the wrong side of the thumb.)